- How important is the conductor for an orchestra to play in tune?

 Successful alliance managers are very well aware of this.
 They will manage the alliance both internally as well as with their partner.
 They will be the contact person for the alliance partner and do whatever is needed to make the alliance a success.

 The alliance manager will have diplomatic skills; they will lobby to align all parties and to keep them aligned.
-The alliance manager will need to have an entrepreneurial skill to develop new opportunities that many people don’t believe in yet.
-At the same time the alliance manager needs to be able to meet deadlines and keep the alliance on course, while acting as the project manager.
+He/She will need to have an entrepreneurial skill to develop new opportunities that many people don’t believe in yet.
+At the same time the alliance manager needs to be able to meet deadlines and keep the collaboration on course, while acting as the project manager.

 In addition, and maybe even above all, the alliance manager needs to be a people person and a natural relationship builder.